'Borderlands 3' hands-on: More of the same, but in space

 Borderlands 3 moves the franchise along, but it isn't a massive evolution of the ideas that have driven the series since the first game landed in 2009.
 Essentially, Borderlands 3 feels like a huge, late chunk of DLC for Borderlands 2.

 This isn't necessarily a bad thing.
 Instead of building up online modes, Gearbox focused on expanding the narrative in Borderlands 3, adding depth to the universe in a literal way.
-The game introduces the Calypso twins, havok-loving killers with a shared god complex and plans to harvest the life out of as many creatures as possible.
+The game introduces the Calypso twins, havoc-loving killers with a shared god complex and plans to harvest the life out of as many creatures as possible.
 To stop them, players have to go interstellar -- this is the first Borderlands game to include intergalactic travel, taking players outside of the Pandora system via hyper-drive.
 Home base in Borderlands 3 is a big ol' spaceship, where players can store extra loot, visit some favorite characters and display their trophies.

 However, Gearbox isn't ready for people to go hands-on with Borderlands in Space just yet.
 The first, 90-minute demo for the game stayed securely on Promethea.
 This planet is the headquarters of Atlas Corporation, which is at war with fellow weapons manufacturer, Maliwan Corporation (more war means more guns, after all).